lefyzee/Homelab-Series/docs/week01/guide.md

 ## Part 3 - Downloading Debian 13.2
-1. Download the Debain 13.2 ISO file at https://www.debian.org
+1. Download the Debian 13.2 ISO file at https://www.debian.org
 2. Save the ISO somewhere easy to find